SoftwareAndOutsourcing/SoftwareAndOutsourcing/README.md

 ###### Education

-- 2003-2009 Public University of Spain: Technical Engineer in Communications (BSc.
+- 2003-2009 Public University of Spain: Technical Engineer in Telecommunications (BSc.
 Degree equivalent in the USA).

 ###### Languages